NOTHING NEW IN THE LAND OF THE DRAW

 Carlsen - Karjakin game seven repeated the scenario of Magnus being prepared.
 However, contrary to game six, this time the opening led to a symmetrical and equal position, where there was not alot going on.

 While analyzing the game i experienced sudden streams of depression.
-Therefore, I feel that the perfect moment to share the desktop picture of my good friend and soon-to-be IM Leon Livaic.
+Therefore, I feel that the perfect moment to share the desktop picture of my good friend and IM Leon Livaic.
 Who is, as much as me, a fervent opponent of the early draw offers occuring regularly on swiss tournaments and league matches.

 It goes without saying that both Leon and me lost two games each while refusing the opponent's draw offers but...
 Let's stick to better players.